This is a guest post by Stephen Croome of buyaniPad.com; his bio is below.

 However, let’s not get carried away just yet…

 As a % of overall visits, mobile traffic is still small.

 Whatever the level of buy-in to mobile in your organization, there are a few universal tips that will serve you well

 • Share your knowledge with your clients

 • Have an opinion on mobile and a plan (even if it’s not likely to be actioned immediately)

 • Push for mobile best practice, at least a simple mobile version of your sites

 • Stay on top of the data, make sure you can clearly measure mobile sales and interactions on your sites

-About Stephen: I’m a SEO interested in getting companies to re-engineer their products and processes to market themselves.
+About Stephen: I’m an SEO interested in getting companies to re-engineer their products and processes to market themselves.
 I have some test sites that need some love www.buyanipad.com where I look at spam and www.purehairstyle.com where I look at the peculiarities of image search and generating impressions per visit.
-In my spare time I dream up marketing ideas like www.startupbeanbags.com.
+In my spare time, I dream up marketing ideas like www.startupbeanbags.com.